Statistical learnability of smooth boundaries via pairwise binary classification with deep ReLU networks: Proofs

 \end{lemma}

-For the approximation of indicator functions, we adapt the analyses of~\citet{petersen2018optimal} and \citet{imaizumi2019deep,imaizumi2022advantage}.
-A similar approach is considered in~\citep{kim2021fast}, though we need to deal with the softmax function.
+To approximate indicator functions, we adapt the analyses of~\citet{petersen2018optimal} and \citet{imaizumi2019deep,imaizumi2022advantage}.
+A similar approach is considered in~\citep{kim2021fast}, although we need to deal with the softmax function.
 This additional step is done by applying the analyses shown by~\citet{bos2022convergence}.